-This year focuses on the acquisition of a broad set of technical skills, processes and safe working practices associated with fashion design, cutting and construction.
+This year focuses on the acquisition of a broad set of technical skills, processes and safe working practices associated with woven, knitted, printed and embroidered textiles.
 Alongside this workshop based learning, students continue to develop essential core design skills through studio-based projects.
+At the end of Level 2, selection for a textile specialism (either woven, knitted, printed or embroidered textiles) will be determined on evidence of aptitude and potential.